blocknetdx/documentation/docs/service-nodes/setup.md

 	> **Check Service Node Active Status**

-	1. On the SNoder Server computer, open the Debug console and enter `servicenode status`.
+	1. On the SNode Server computer, open the Debug console and enter `servicenode status`.
 If the Service Node is active, you will see a `Servicenode successfully started` response.

 		![Snode Status](/img/service-nodes/classic-status-response-1.png)